“Statistics are like a bikini: what they reveal is suggestive, but what they conceal is vital.”

 Hmmm, sounds exactly like the kind of wonderful, rational, balanced, clear thinking I’ve come to expect from low-carb devotees.
 The death penalty for people who kill, maim and torture innocent people?
 Sure.
 But for people who use ergogenic drugs?!
 Sorry folks, but that is certified screwball talk.

-Jonas Colting is a Swedish athlete who seems much more, um, pleasant than fellow Scandinavian Ferry, but who is also cited as following a low-carb diet.
+Jonas Colting is a Swedish athlete who is also cited as following a low-carb diet.
 However, after winning the Ultraman Hawaii , Colting admitted:

 “Between stages I ate non-stop; Recovery drinks, rice pudding, bananas, Clif-bars, candy, chips, water, cookies and some normal meals like Thai food after the first day and fresh fish and mashed potatoes after day 2.
 My appetite was great all through out and I didn’t have any of that bloating that sometimes occurs during massive physical activity.
 Except for on the bike during the first day, but I know why that happened.”